The Importance of Editing

 Hiring an experienced editor, rather than a friend or relative who happens to be an English teacher, is very important.
 A good editor does much more than fix your grammar; he or she improves a book’s content and structure in a way that preserves the author’s style.
 Just as important, he or she finds and corrects both major and minor errors.

-For example, our editor once found a mistake in a cookbook—a collection of easy supper recipes using pre-cooked rotisserie chickens from the grocery store.
-At the front of the book, the author provided a warning that these recipes were to be made only with cooked chicken, never with uncooked chicken.
-All well and good.
 But our editor noticed that within each recipe itself, the list of ingredients simply said “chicken.”
-Of course, the author knew what she meant, but in real life, people flip through a cookbook and don’t always re-read the first pages.
+Of course, the author knew what she meant, but in real life, people flip through a cookbook and don’t always read the first pages.
 This one little correction, changing “chicken” to “cooked chicken,” probably prevented a lot of bellyaches (or worse).

 After a thorough edit by a professional, your book will stand up to the tough scrutiny of distributors, reviewers, retailers, and libraries.